-Thus we can conclude that, with respect to our chosen apps, VALERA is efficient at record-and-replay in terms of both time and space.
+Thus we can conclude that, with respect to our chosen apps, VALERA is efficient at record-and-replay in terms time overhead, space overhead, and supporting high-rate burst events.

 7. Related Work

 Record-and-replay has been widely studied and implemented on various platforms.